bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-10-default-config.md

 top-node-is-outer: true #attach key handlers to outer element on bsdcd-outer-container instead of to the body element.
 Currently HAS to be true, sorry
 extra-classes-on-outer-container: #just a string of extra classes to add on the bsdcd-outer-container, just in case you need to for you convienience
 class-on-in-honor: #in-honor-of section title and intro can get a separate class, useful for sites that use .base, leave blank for nothing extra
+class-on-recurring: #reucrring title and intro can get a separate class, useful for sites that use .base
+button-classes: #additional classes to attach to submit button-like things
+seq_options: #'"customErrors":{"overmax":"The maximum amount is $10,000 per transaction.
+For gifts over $10,000, please complete multiple transactions."}'
+content-after-button-html: #arbitrary html after the buttons, potentially on all steps

 #wicked advanced: add a custom success function that's called when a user successfully donates instead of the standard redirect method
 custom-success: # something like function(resobj){ window.succeed(resobj); }